Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 To better understand this approach, let's write a functional JSON parser using C# and a library called [Sprache](https://github.com/sprache/Sprache).
 This library provides a set of base low-level parsers and methods to combine them, which are essentially building blocks that we can use to make our own complex parsers.

-To start off, I created a project and defined classes that represent different entities in JSON grammar, 6 of them in total:
+To start off, I created a project and defined classes that represent different entities in the JSON grammar, 6 of them in total:

 - `JsonObject`
 - `JsonArray`